the1lab/1lab/src/index.lagda.md

 ## Technology

-The 1Lab uses [Iosevka](https://typeof.net/Iosevka/) as its monospace typeface.
-Iosevka is licensed under the SIL Open Font License, v1.1, a copy of which can be found [here](/static/licenses/LICENSE.Iosevka).
+The 1Lab uses [Julia Mono](https://juliamono.netlify.app/) as its monospace typeface.
+Julia Mono is licensed under the SIL Open Font License, v1.1, a copy of which can be found [here](/static/licenses/LICENSE.JuliaMono).
 As the sans-serif typeface, we use the [Inria Sans] webfont, and as a serif typeface, [EB Garamond].
 These fonts are both open-source, though rather than rehosting them, we use them from Google Fonts.

 [Inria Sans]: https://fonts.google.com/specimen/Inria+Sans
 [EB Garamond]: https://fonts.google.com/specimen/EB+Garamond